Ruk33/ruk33.github.io/_posts/2020-11-16-featherjs,-a-quick-way-of-prototyping-in-nodejs.md

 ## Consuming protected endpoints

 Ok, now we need to consume an endpoint that's behind an authorization wall.
-The users has to be logged in otherwise it can't use it, how do we do it?
+The users have to be logged in otherwise it can't use it, how do we do it?

 First of all, let's create a new model, or, how FeathersJs refers to it, service: